 These strident and dismissive cautions lead us to suspect that there is more to the early writers’ symbolic, figurative, metaphorical language than these scholars would prefer to admit.
 The casual reader may therefore be forgiven for casting a skeptical eye on their warnings.

 It is evident by inspection that the ancient writers were not in “want of a more accurate terminology,” and knew very well the meaning of their words and used them advisedly.
-Clement of Alexandria (198 ad), for example, wrote that gold is “the symbol (σ?μβολον) of royalty” and the crown “is the symbol (σ?μβολον) of untroubled tranquility” (Pædagogus 2, 8).
-With his expansive vocabulary, Clement analyzed the allegorical, metaphorical, symbolic, tropish, and enigmatic sayings of the Barbarians and Greeks, comparing them against the “first principles” and “truth” they represented: “…both Barbarians and Greeks, have veiled the first principles of things, and delivered the truth in enigmas (α?ν?γμασι), and symbols (συμβ?λοις), and allegories (?λληγορ?αις), and metaphors (μεταφορα?ς), and such like tropes (τρ?ποις)” (Stromata 5, 4).
+Clement of Alexandria (198 ad) wrote that gold is “the symbol (σ?μβολον) of royalty” and the crown “is the symbol (σ?μβολον) of untroubled tranquility” (Pædagogus, 2, 8).
+With his expansive vocabulary, Clement analyzed the allegorical, metaphorical, symbolic, tropish and enigmatic sayings of the Barbarians and Greeks, comparing them against the “first principles” and “truth” they represented: “…both Barbarians and Greeks, have veiled the first principles of things, and delivered the truth in enigmas (α?ν?γμασι), and symbols (συμβ?λοις), and allegories (?λληγορ?αις), and metaphors (μεταφορα?ς), and such like tropes (τρ?ποις),” (Stromata, 5, 4).
 Tertullian of Carthage (208 ad) explicitly contrasted the figure and image with the truth it was intended to represent, stating with a clear illustration that the figure is not the reality:

-The scholars’ desperation is on full display when Stone claims that Tertullian used figura differently than we would, referring to the truth, the reality, the substance and essence of Christ’s spoken words, not just a mere allegory: “He says that our Lord made known to the Apostles ‘the form (figura) of his voice’.”
+The scholars’ desperation is on full display when Stone claims that Tertullian used figura to refer to the truth, the reality, the substance and essence of Christ’s spoken words, not just a mere allegory: “He says that our Lord made known to the Apostles ‘the form (figura) of his voice’.”
 The reference is to Tertullian’s Scorpiace, and we could scarcely ask for a more apt illustration of the poverty of Stone’s hypothesis.
-Tertullian had used figuram vocis to describe Christ’s parables (Mark 4:11; compae Matthew 13:11, Luke 8:10) and his “figure of speech.”
-Tertullian commends his reader to the writings of the Apostles where Christ’s parabolic lessons, his “veiled” language, his “figuram vocis” is unveiled to us (Scorpiace 12).
+Tertullian had used figuram vocis to describe Christ’s parables (Mark 4:11; compare Matthew 13:11, Luke 8:10), His “figure of speech.”
+Tertullian commends his reader to the writings of the Apostles where Christ’s parabolic lessons, His “veiled” language, His “figuram vocis” is unveiled to us (Scorpiace, 12).
 Christ’s “figures of speech” require unveiling precisely because they are not literal statements, and Tertullian had used “figure of speech” in exactly the same way we do today.

 Strain though they might, the much-exercised scholars have tacitly revealed something important about the early Church, and the attentive reader is invited to take note of it: the early church writers so frequently, so liberally, so enthusiastically embraced symbolic, figurative, metaphorical, allegorical, typical, and antitypical language to describe the Supper, that the scholars have been forced into tortuous explanations to deny what they plainly meant by it.